 Take time to understand and configure the privacy settings.
 Most apps allow you to control what data is stored and how it's used to improve the service.

-Accuracy has improved dramatically in recent years, but varies by language pair and context.
-Major world languages typically see higher accuracy rates.
-Technical or specialized content may still present challenges.
-For critical communications, human review remains advisable.
+A: Accuracy has improved dramatically, especially in 2026.
+Major world languages typically see accuracy rates above 95% for common professional communications.
+Technical or highly specialized content may still present challenges, and for mission-critical communications, human review remains advisable.

-There's typically a short adjustment period during which typing may be slower as you adapt to the interface and suggestion system.
+A: There's typically a short adjustment period of 3-7 days during which typing may feel slightly slower as you adapt to the interface and suggestion system.
 However, most users report significant speed improvements once familiar with the system, especially when working across multiple languages.

-Support for dialects varies significantly between apps.
+A: Support for dialects varies significantly between apps.
 Major regional variations (like Latin American vs. European Spanish) are usually well-supported, but more specific regional dialects might not be.
-Some apps allow you to specify preferred regional variations in their settings.
+Some apps allow you to specify preferred regional variations in their settings, and 2026 models have shown notable improvement in recognizing and adapting to regional differences.